sk1621/AI_chatbot/Readme.md

 ############# multi agents concepts...

 ############## not showing all values if it excites more show it in next page in full view mode or
-# make it as excel download option

-# rupee , usd conversions... check karo....(its representing usd if needed we can change it in prompt)

-# nlp integration...!!!!!!!!! if necessary.....